Saakshyam: Critical response

 Saakshyam received mixed reviews.
 Critics praised its VFX, dialogue, direction, lead cast performances, concept, music, background score, and action sequences, but criticized the screenplay.

 123 Telugu rated the film 3 out of 5 and wrote, "On the whole, Saakshyam is a regular action entertainer with an interesting theme.
 As long as the superb fights and mass elements take center stage, things look good.
 The mass audience will surely love the film as it has been packed with good episodes which will keep them entertained."

 Murali Krishna C H of The New Indian Express wrote "Bellamkonda achieves believability with a graceful, restrained performance.
 Pooja Hegde gets more screen time in this film compared to her last outing DJ and she does a good job.
 Jagapati Babu makes a menacing Munuswamy and he is aided well by Ravi Kishan and Ashutosh Rana."

 In his review, Krishna Sripada of The News Minute wrote "Sriwass' fantasy tale tells the story of how Vishwa, whose entire family was wiped out in a violent massacre, gets his revenge".

 Vyas of The Hans India reviewed the film and wrote "The major highlight of the film is definitely the striking visuals by the cinematographer.
 The first half has a lot of comedy, a romance which entertains the audience.
 The second half lacks a bit of pace and embedded a lot of action sequences.
 Though the second half is a little bit boring when compared the first half, the spectacular visuals and backgrounds engage the viewers well."

 Varaprasad Makireddy of Samayam Telugu opined "The movie is definitely new.
 If not, it would have been better if it had been shown better.
 All in all the theater goer is satisfied.
 If you enjoy the movie without looking for logic, you will definitely like it."
 Jeevi of Idlebrain.com write "Saakshyam is a large canvas film with a different concept and an innovative use of Karma and nature's elements.
-The movie starts off really well with high energy killing sequence and hero riding on calf."
+The film starts off really well with high energy killing sequence and hero riding on calf."